 Time Period Considerations

-Bond companies do not typically like to provide long term warranties which is in essence what a maintenance bond is covering.
+Surety bond companies do not typically like to provide long term warranties which is in essence what a maintenance bond is covering.
 Construction changes quickly and a lot can happen over multiple years.
-Therefore, most bond companies will freely write maintenance bonds of 36 months or less with few issues.
-Certain bonds companies are also willing to go up to as much as 60 months depending on the type of work and the Obligee.
+Therefore, most surety bond companies will freely write maintenance bonds of 36 months or less with few issues.
+Certain surety bonds companies are also willing to go up to as much as 60 months depending on the type of work and the Obligee.
 For example, the Iowa DOT requires 5 years of maintenance to be included.
 Anything over 60 months it typically very difficult to get and should be covered other ways such as through an insurance policy.
-Regular wear and tear will affect even the best projects and you don’t want to be coming back for decades doing free repairs.
+Regular wear and tear will affect even the best projects and you do not want to be coming back for decades doing free repairs.

 What Should Not Be Included in a Maintenance Bond?